 There is an island called Pleasant Island in Alaska.
 Some people have confused the two due to Nauru’s former name!

 Top Export: phosphate

-An interesting fact about Nauru is that it is a dumping ground for Australian refugees.
-They get sent there for processing but many are never resettled, so they end up staying.
-Even today, there is controversy about illegal immigrants being transported to Nauru.
+An interesting fact about Nauru is that it is the processing location for refugees looking for asylum in Australia.
+Many people from poor Asian countries set sail for Australian islands, and if they are intercepted they are sent to Nauru.
+Australia is trying to get the word out that if refugees are sent there … they may never get resettled, so they end up staying.
 Also interesting is that Nauru was once owned by the Nauru Phosphate Corporation, which made huge profits – so at one point, Nauru had one of the highest living standards in the Pacific.
-Today, the country is virtually bankrupt.